Home » Microsoft Flight Simulator 2024 encounters severe launch issues

 As time goes on, Microsoft and Asobo are actively working on the server issues in the backend.
 In the meantime, customers are left trying time and again to see if they can eventually get a session going.

-In my personal experience, I began downloading and installing the 12GB sim client to my PC shortly after 11am.
+In my personal experience, I began downloading and installing the 12GB sim client to my PC shortly after the 11 AM launch.
 It took about an hour after the client launched for the full installation to be completed.
 I was able to get as far as setting up my controls and tried to get a session going, but the sim froze and I had to force close it.

 Microsoft Flight Simulator 2024 - PC - World Map launch day